Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Moment and pathwise asymptotic estimations for random It o processes

-which we call a \emph{random It{\^o} process} with drift $\hat{\B}$ and diffusion $\hat{\Sigma}$, we will derive quantitative $L^{1}$-estimates.
-In this regard, given $\hat{m}\in\N$ and an $\R^{m\times\hat{m}}$-valued adapted locally absolutely continuous process $V$, we allow for the seminorm $|\cdot|_{V}$, defined in~\eqref{eq:random norm}.
+which we call a \emph{random It{\^o} process} with drift $\B$ and diffusion $\Sigma$.
+First, let us recall an approximation of the identity function on $\R_{+}$, used by Yamada and Watanabe~\cite{YamWat71} to prove pathwise uniqueness for SDEs.